DKMS-LSL/dr2s/README.md

 -   **run\_igv:** Opens an instance of the IGV Genome Browser for each haplotype at a specified position (one for each allele) displaying both the long read and short read data for manual inspection.

--   **check\_alignment\_file :** Opens a pairwise alignment of the final consensus sequences in your text editor.
+-   **check\_alignment\_file :** Opens a pairwise or multiple alignment of the final consensus sequences in your text editor.
 Use this to perform any manual edits on the consensus sequences.
 Editor options are: "subl", "gvim" and "gedit".
 Defaults to systems standard editor.

 -   **report\_checked\_consensus:** Export final consensus sequences from the edited pairwise or multiple alignment as FASTAs into a separate subdirectory `./checked` in the output directory.

+`DR2S` creates bash scripts for the convenient access to important postprocessing functions:

+-   **run\_checkConsensus.sh** Runs the `check_alignment_file` command.
+-   **runIGV\_mapInit.sh** Opens an IGV instance of the initial mapping.
+-   **runIGV\_mapIter.sh** Opens an IGV instance of the results of the mapIter step.
+-   **runIGV\_mapFinal.sh** Opens an IGV instance of the final mapping
+-   **run\_remap\[X\].sh** Remap the reads of a haplotype to the manuall curated sequence to look if it is finally correct.
+This command is available for all found haplotypes
+-   **run\_reportCheckedConsensus.sh** report the manually checked consensus and state that its finished and can be used.

 ### Only longreads